Myth: Luxury brands are better

 Myth: A tan makes you look younger

-, MD, a cosmetic physician, explains while many women think a sun-kissed glow makes them more attractive, a tan is actually injured skin trying to protect and heal itself.
+Subbotina/shutterstockTruth: You already remind your children and your pals that not everything on Instagram is real and that photos are often airbrushed, so why are you still subscribing to the notion that a tan means youth—or health?
+Stanley Kovak, MD, a cosmetic physician, explains while many women think a sun-kissed glow makes them more attractive, a tan is actually injured skin trying to protect and heal itself.
 "A tan is localized swelling, which gives the initial appearance of prettier skin," he says.
 "However, when the initial glow dissipates, reality sets in and sun damage appears with a drier, less moist skin resulting in increased wrinkles and sunspots or blotchiness."
 If you're seeking that warm tone, consider a natural spray tan before a big event or an at-home formula you can apply over time, minus the UV rays.
-These are the smartest self-tanners for every need
+These are the smartest self-tanners for every need.

 Myth: Aging is determined by your genes